ComCatLab/welcome-guide/docs/sources/tutorials/espresso_compilation.md

     cluster, so if you compile the default version, it will have the same libraries as the cluster version and likely have the same issues!

-    :note: **Tip**: If you are performing the compilation as an interactive job with multiple cores, you can speed up this step by running `make` in parallel.
-To do this, specify the number of cores available as an option to make with the `-j` option.
-For example, if your interactive job has 8 cores, run:
+    :note: **Tip**: To speed up the installation, you can spawn an interactive job with multiple cores and run `make` in parallel.
+For example, if you want to spawn a job with 16 cores, do the following:

     ```shell
+    salloc --mem=32GB --ntasks-per-node=16 --nodes=1 --account=def-samiras --time=00:10:00
-    make -j8 all
+    make -j16 all
     ```

-    :note: This will take a while, (between minutes and hour-ish), so be sure to have some time at this step.
-Keep an eye on what will come up at the screen, because this will inform whether or not QE found the libraries you told it to, or if it skipped any of them.
-It will also let you know if the parallel compilation was successfully identified (QE has different compilations for serial and parallel execution).
-Make sure it found all dependencies you need before moving on.
+    I've found that this scales linearly with 32 cores taking about 2 minutes to complete.

+14. **Install the executables.**

+    ```shell
+    make install
+    ```

+    This step copies the built executables to the directory specified by the `--prefix` option (the `espresso_dir` variable defined in Step 11).

 configure Environ and other modules